Saint-Roche-Microsystems/srmc-pos-st-backend/README.md

 # SRMC-POS Backend API

-A simple Express-based API for the SRMC-POS system.
+A simple Express-based API for the SRMC-POS system with JWT Authentication.

 ## Setup